AbilashBodapati/AutomaticProjectCreation/README.md

 Create a README file
 	echo "# 'FOLDER NAME'" >> README.md

-Create a new file
+Create a new file(s)
-	touch ('file name'.py or 'file name'.java)
+	touch ('file name'.py or 'file name'.java or 'file name'.ipynb)
 	(Account for String Manipulation)
+	(Files created have templates copied from my private folder into the project file)

 Perform git actions